pluralsight/guides/draft/interesting-apis/requesting-e-signatures-in-a-chat-with-pusher-hellosign-and-spring-boot/article.md

 </html>
 ```

-This code will print the chat information from the session:
+Let's review this code.
+This part will print the chat information from the session:
 ```html
 <div class="chat-about">
   <div class="chat-name" th:text="${session.chatInfo.chatName}"></div>